keycloak/keycloak-quickstarts/user-storage-jpa/README.md

    mvn -Padd-datasource install
    ````

 You only need to execute this maven command once.
-If you execute this again, then you will get an error message that the datasource
+If you execute it again, then you will get an error message saying that the datasource already exists.
-already exists.

 If you open the pom.xml file you'll see that the add-datasource profile creates an XA datasource using the built
 in H2 database that comes with the server.
 An XA datasource is required because you cannot use two non-xa datasources